Accessible and Inclusive Parks in the Des Moines Metro

 Iowa Arboretum & Gardens

-Inclusive: The Iowa Arboretum started the groundbreaking for their new Treehouse Village in June 2023 that will feature an all inclusive playground, treehouses and suspension bridge.
-This will allow children of all abilities to play outdoor together in nature.
-There will be wheelchair accessible ramps, swings and a push zipline.
-Follow their page for updates.
+Inclusive: Opening Summer of 2024, the Treehouse Village will feature an all-inclusive playground, treehouses, and a suspension bridge.
+This will allow children of all abilities to play outdoors together in nature.
+There will be wheelchair-accessible ramps, swings, and a push zipline.
+It appears features are connected by ramps which would allow children that use wheelchairs and walkers or those with mobility issues the ability to access the playground.

 Whitney Alaniz, MOT OTR/L